wp-plugins/brid-video-easy-publish/readme.txt

 13. Related videos screen in Brid player with a Brid latest playlist widget in the site sidebar

 == Changelog ==

+= Version 2.0.6 =

+*   Fixed YouTube replacer functionality to not replace Dailymotion embeds.
+*   Changed behavior for width and height player replacer for YouTube videos.
+*   Fixed Api header response for certain premium themes compatibility.

 = Version 2.0.5 =